09 November – 2013

 For Backup of your phone data, please read this:

-If you want to backup your applications and apps data without root, you can use Helium backup app from Google Play.
+If you want to back up your applications and apps data without root, you can use the Helium backup app from Google Play.

-Let me know, if this fix will resolve your issue of slow charging.
+Let me know if this fix will resolve your issue of slow charging.
 Also, check out my other post on Samsung Galaxy S3 gallery lag fix.